khairufde/7daysforecast/README.md

 Not Recommended:
 <br />

-<p>Liverpool have fluktuatif precipitation probabilty and did not have 3 consecutive low precipitation probability, sometimes the probability close to or surpases 70%, making it a high-risk choice.
+<p>Liverpool have fluktuatif precipitation probabilty and did not have 3 consecutive low precipitation probability, sometimes the probability close to or surpases 70%, making it a high-risk choice.</p>
 <br />

 <h2>Technologies:</h2>